webrecorder/browsertrix-crawler/README.md

                                                            [array] [default: []]
       --logErrorsToRedis                    If set, write error messages to redi s         [boolean] [default: false]
+      --failOnFailedSeed                    If set, crawler will fail with exit code 1 if any seed fails
+                                                      [boolean] [default: false]
       --config                              Path to YAML config file

 ```